Ellychang/fileuploader-poc-web/README.md

 ## Overview

 This project is a **proof of concept (POC)** built as part of a technical interview exercise.
-It demonstrates a lightweight approach to storing records that reference uploaded files, exposed via an API and consumed by an Angular frontend.
+It demonstrates an Angular frontend for capturing and storing files, and also lists the uploaded files by calling APIs.

 ---